 Growing Conditions for Euphorbia

 High summer temperatures are not a problem for succulent Euphorbias, but minimum winter temperatures vary.
-The species from Arabia, West, and Central Africa and the tropical and subtropical parts of the Americas require temperatures between 55 and 60 °F (13 and 15 °C) in winter.
+The species from Arabia, West, and Central Africa and the Americas' tropical and subtropical parts require temperatures between 55 and 60 °F (13 and 15 °C) in winter.
 The species from Madagascar and East Africa need temperatures between 50 and 55 °F (10 and 13 °C), while species from South and North Africa require temperatures below 50 °F (10 °C).
 Some species from South Africa will survive few degrees of light frost for a short period if kept dry.

 General Care for Euphorbia